 Canada is a country that has always welcomed immigrants with open arms and is perhaps the best country for student immigration.
 It has an immigration-friendly work permit program along with a Post-Graduation Work Permit Program.
 These facilities are ideal for international students who want to study and work abroad.
 Under these programs, a student can obtain a work permit of up to 3 years, depending on the duration of their course.

 Once a student lands a job, it becomes easier for him or her to apply for permanent residence after six months.
 Canada has a quality education system and highly renowned universities.
 Moreover, students get extra eligibility points for permanent residence if they have studied in Canada for more than a year.

 Australia has been ranked as one of the best countries for higher education.
 However, the country is also a hub for student migration.
 Though Australian universities have high tuition fees, it is one of the top destinations for availing immigration.

 Australia changed its post-study visa policy in 2013.
 Since then, it has had an influx of immigrants from different parts of the world, especially South Asia.
-Australia’s high standard of living, its diverse and vibrant society, and its quality education system make it one of the best countries for immigration.
+Australia’s high standard of living, diverse and vibrant society, and quality education system make it one of the best countries for immigration.

 This picturesque country is without a doubt one of the best countries for studying abroad.
-Germany has several programs and degrees which offer free education for international students, regardless of their nationality.
-However, international students have to take care of the high-living costs to stay in the country.
+Germany has several programs and degrees that offer free education for international students, regardless of nationality.
+However, international students must take care of the high-living costs of staying in the country.
 They can work for as many as 90 days a year without a work permit